tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 ![stovers_2](Images/stovers_2.PNG)

 Ask students how they interpreted the evaluation metrics.
-What are some reasons why the evaluation metrics using both oversampling methods might both be relatively low?
+What are some reasons why the evaluation metrics using both oversampling methods might be relatively low?

 * SMOTE is not guaranteed to outperform random oversampling in all applications.
 The threat of overfitting due to repeated samples with random oversampling is not as great when the imbalance in classes is not as extreme, as is the case in this data set.
-Moreover, the fact that SMOTE samples are mostly artificial can actually decrease model performance if the generated data does not have the same structure as the observed data does.
+Moreover, the fact that SMOTE samples are mostly artificial can actually decrease model performance, if the generated data does not have the same structure as the observed data does.

 ### 9. Instructor Do: Undersampling (10 min)